First published: 14.02.2024

 Annual Emissions

-This bar chart represents the impact per year.
+This bar chart represents the impact per year of the offering projections.
 The red bars represent the generated emissions, while the green bars represent the avoided emissions reflected on an annual basis.
 In the below table, the benchmark (yellow) conveys the incumbent scenario of what 'would have been', if the solution had not been in place.
 Thus, the 'Avoided' = the 'Benchmark' - the 'Generated.'

 NOSH's climate impact profile is modeled through 2030.
 The avoided emissions reflect the substitution of conventional beef with NOSH's protein ingredient according to a 1:1 weight substitution.
 Meanwhile, the generated emissions are mostly due to production electricity which NOSH aims to reduce and mitigate as they scale the technology in the marketplace.